Pedopenna: Feathers

 The bird-like characteristics of Pedopenna are further evidence of the dinosaur-bird evolutionary relationship.
 Apart from having a very bird-like skeletal structure in its legs, Pedopenna was remarkable due to the presence of long pennaceous feathers on the metatarsus (foot).
-Some deinonychosaurs are also known to have these 'hind wings', but those of Pedopenna differ from those of animals like Microraptor.
+Some deinonychosaurs are also known to have these 'hind wings', but those of Pedopenna differ from those of deinonychosaurs like Microraptor.
 Pedopenna hind wings were smaller and more rounded in shape.
 The longest feathers were slightly shorter than the metatarsus, at about 55 mm (2 in) long.
 Additionally, the feathers of Pedopenna were symmetrical, unlike the asymmetrical feathers of some deinonychosaurs and birds.
 Since asymmetrical feathers are typical of animals adapted to flying, it is likely that Pedopenna represents an early stage in the development of these structures.
 While many of the feather impressions in the fossil are weak, it is clear that each possessed a rachis and barbs, and while the exact number of foot feathers is uncertain, they are more numerous than in the hind-wings of Microraptor.
 Pedopenna also shows evidence of shorter feathers overlying the long foot feathers, evidence for the presence of coverts as seen in modern birds.
 Since the feathers show fewer aerodynamic adaptations than the similar hind wings of Microraptor, and appear to be less stiff, suggests that if they did have some kind of aerodynamic function, it was much weaker than in deinonychosaurs and birds.

 Xu and Zhang, in their 2005 description of Pedopenna, suggested that the feathers could be ornamental, or even vestigial.
-It is possible that a hind wing was present in the ancestors of deinonychosaurs and birds, and later lost in the bird lineage, with Pedopenna representing an intermediate stage where the hind wings are being reduced from a functional gliding apparatus to a display or insulatory function. this theory may be confirmed by the recent discovery of Serikornis, an anchiornithid with soft, symmetrical feathers and filaments on parts of the body that were similar to Pedopenna's.
+It is possible that a hind wing was present in the ancestors of deinonychosaurs and birds, and later lost in the bird lineage, with Pedopenna representing an intermediate stage where the hind wings are being reduced from a functional gliding apparatus to a display or insulatory function.
+This theory may be corroborated by the discovery of Serikornis in 2017, an anchiornithid with soft, symmetrical feathers and filaments on parts of the body that were similar to those of Pedopenna.